Faculty & Staff Caucuses

 We also support community efforts that commemorate the diverse cultures in this region.
 The Caucus aims to enhance the quality of education and life for all faculty, staff and students at Virginia Tech and residents in surrounding communities.

-- The LGBT Faculty and Staff Caucus at Virginia Tech is committed to advancing equality for lesbian, gay, bisexual, and transgender people and their families.
+- The LGBTQ+ Caucus at Virginia Tech is committed to advancing equality for lesbian, gay, bisexual, and transgender people and their families.
 The caucus seeks to improve the lives of LGBTQ+ individuals both at the University and in the New River Valley community through educational programming, social activities, public service, and outreach.

 - Together with our allies, we strive to share information and initiate progressive community change as we visibly work for social justice and human rights